aarya-bhatia/infinite-maze/MG.md

 ## Package: maze

+### maze

 - coord.py/Coord
   - A class to represent coordinates or positions in the maze by a row and column
-- dir.py/DIR: contains a fixed array of 2-dimensional tuples with useful property:
+- dir.py/dir_vec_arr: contains a fixed array of 2-dimensional tuples with useful property:
+  - The values in this array represent the direction vectors for each of the four directions that the user can move in through the maze.
-  - Firstly, the i-th index of the array corresponds with the direction (North/South/East/West) which encodes the i-th bit of the cell in the maze.
-For example, if a cell has a north wall it might have a value of `0b1000`, which is the hex digit 8.
+  - We strategically set the array-index of a direction to the number that is used to encode the cell.
+The i-th index of the array corresponds with the direction (North/South/East/West) which encodes the i-th bit of the cell in the maze. _For example_, if a cell has a north wall it might have a value of `0b1000`, which is the hex digit 8.
 So, the North bit is the third bit of this number.
 Therefore, NORTH is also the third member of the array.
-If we know which index of the array the direction is in, we can find out how to encode a cell by simply `1 << i` where i is the index.
+If we know which index of the array the direction is in, we can find out how to encode a cell by simply doing `1 << i` for the index i.
   - The actual numbers in the tuple, `(dx,dy)` represent the value that when added to a cell with coordinate `(x,y)` equals to the coordinate `(x+dx,y+dy)` of the new cell, when we take one step in the given DIR (index of the array tells the direction).
 For example, we are at coord (0,0) and we need to take a step in the EAST direction.
 EAST is the second element of the array and is equal to (1, 0).
 So the change in x-direction is 1 and the change in y-direction is 0.
 The new coordinate after moving 1 cell EAST is `(0,0) + (1,0) = (1,0)`.
 - dir.py/get_direction(first,second): A function that accepts two coords and calculates the direction that the second coord is in from the first.
 The direction will be normalised to a unit value.
 Assume we only move in 4 directions, N-E-S-W.
 - maze.py/Maze
   - A maze class to represent a single maze instance.
   - A maze stores a list of cells.
 The values of the cell correspond to the walls the cell has i.e. if the 1st element of the list is 0b1000, the cell #1 i.e. the cell at (1,0) has a wall in the North side.
   - The maze also stores the no. of rows and cols as the 'height' and 'width' data member.
-  - The list index is mapped to the 2d coord using the bijective function `(row,col) --> row * width + col`, and vice versa: `coord --> (coord // width, coord % width)`.
+  - The list index is mapped to the 2d coord using the bijective function `index(row,col) = row * width + col`, and vice versa: `coord(index) --> (index // width, index % width)`.
   - The maze provides functions to add and remove walls from a cell identified by a coordinate (row, column).
-The set_cell and get_cell functions internally update the encoding of the cell in the array to match with the state of the maze.
-There are several other functions that are useful, such as the `is_valid_coord` function which checks if a coord is contained in the maze.
+The class will internally update the encoding of the cell in the array to match with the state of the maze.
+There are several other functions that are useful, such as the `is_valid` function which checks if a coord is contained in the maze.
   - The encode function can convert the array into an encoded form, that is used by the backend to send as a response.
 - mg.py/MazeGenerator:
   - Base class for maze generators.